freeciv/freeciv-web/tests/README.md

  Running the tests will also produce two screenshots.

  The automatic build by Travis-CI uses PhantomJS, while Vagrant and Docker uses SlimerJS.

+run-autogame.sh will start a server autogame for 200 turns.
+This is run by Travis-CI also.